NVIDIA/libglvnd/README.md

 libGLX manages loading GLX vendor libraries and dispatching GLX core and extension functions to the right vendor.

-x11glvnd is a simple X extension which allows libGLX to determine the number of the screen belonging to an arbitrary drawable XID, and also the GL vendor to use for a given screen.
+GLX\_EXT\_libglvnd is a simple GLX extension which allows libGLX to determine the number of the screen belonging to an arbitrary drawable XID, and also the GL vendor to use for a given screen.

 libGLdispatch implements core GL dispatching and TLS.
 It acts as a thin wrapper around glapi which provides some higher-level functionality for managing